-- Note: The Department may request specialist input/studies depending on the nature of the biodiversity occurring on the site and potential impact(s) of the proposed development.
+Note: The Department may request specialist input/studies depending on the nature of the biodiversity occurring on the site and potential impact(s) of the proposed development.
 To assist with the identification of the biodiversity occurring on site and the ecosystem status, consult http://bgis.sanbi.org or BGIShelp@sanbi.org.
 Information is also available on compact disc ("cd") from the Biodiversity-GIS Unit, Tel.: (021) 799 8698.
 This information may be updated from time to time and it is the applicant/ EAP's responsibility to ensure that the latest version is used.
-A map of the relevant biodiversity information (including an indication of the habitat conditions as per (b) below) must be provided as an overlay map on the property/site plan as Appendix D to this report. - (a) Highlight the applicable biodiversity planning categories of all areas on preferred and alternative sites and indicate the reason(s) provided in the biodiversity plan for the selection of the specific area as part of the specific category.
+A map of the relevant biodiversity information (including an indication of the habitat conditions as per (b) below) must be provided as an overlay map on the property/site plan as Appendix D to this report.

+(a) Highlight the applicable biodiversity planning categories of all areas on preferred and alternative sites and indicate the reason(s) provided in the biodiversity plan for the selection of the specific area as part of the specific category.
 Also describe the prevailing level of protection of the Critical Biodiversity Area ("CBA") and Ecological Support Area ("ESA") (how many hectares / what percentages are formally protected).

-Systematic Biodiversity Planning Category СВА ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives vegetation and is According to the v the site is Muscade This type of veget Cape in terms of N need of protection transformed and d According to SAN covering an area 22175,8 ha (6,27%) The site does not Support Area (ESA the site is character for the Biodiversity 32m of the proposed the proposed site. south-west of the 380m north-west of Appendix A for the According to the o D) the proposed site Biosphere Reserve in a degraded star regetation map from a Riviere.
-Tation is classified as EMBA National list of on.
-From the site p isturbed due to prev BI BGIS, there are 2 of 353705,2 ha (100 within the Oudtshood fall within a Critical ).
-However, the area orized by a CBA.
-Pleo Overlay Map.
-There ised the site.
-Wynand .
-There is an artificial proposed site, with the proposed site, with the proposed site.
-F locality map as well Cape Farm Mapper re is located within a 3 vegetation types %).
-Muscadel Riviere m Municipality.
-Biodiversity Area (G a immediately to the ise refer to the figure e are no rivers or we ds River is approximo al wetland (dam) ar another artificial d Please see Appendix as Appendix C for th SAPAD Conservatio protected area, nar c for photographs). getation present on red in the Western threatened and in ), the area seems in the municipality c covers an area of CBA) or Ecological e west and north of 5 and Appendix D stlands on or within ately 565m south of oproximately 212m iam approximately B for the site plans, e site photographs.
-In Areas (Appendix mely Gouritz Cluster Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) According to SANBI BGIS, there are 23 vegetation types in the municipality covering an area of 353705,2 ha (100 %).
-Muscadel Riviere covers an area of 22175,8 ha (6,27%) within the Oudtshoorn Municipality.
+Systematic Biodiversity Planning Category CBA ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives vegetation and is According to the with the site is Muscade.
+This type of veget Cape in terms of Noneed of protectic transformed and covering an area 22175,8 ha (6,27%).
+The site does not Support Area (ESA the site is character for the Biodiversity 32m of the proposed site south-west of the 380m north-west of Appendix A for the D) the proposed site Biosphere Reserve in a degraded startegetation map from a Riviere.
+Itation is classified as EMBA National list of the point of the site point of the poi 23 vegetation types %).
+Muscadel Riviere orn Municipality.
+I Biodiversity Area (Ga immediately to the ase refer to the figure eare no rivers or we also River is approximate wetland (dam) and another artificial delease see Appendix as Appendix C for the SAPAD Conservation protected area, nare assed site is in a transposed site is in a trans red in the Western threatened and in the area seems in the municipality a covers an area of the west and north of the standard proximately 212m am approximately 212m am approximately 212m am approximately 212m are site photographs.
+Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) covering an area 23 vegetation types %).
+Muscadel Riviere orn Municipality.

-Figure 5: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
+Figure 6: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
 The proposed site (red cross) is not located within a CBA or ESA.
 However, the area immediately to the west and north of the site is characterized by a CBA. the proposed site is located within a protected area, namely Gouritz Cluster Biosphere Reserve.
 However, the proposed site is in a transformed condition and is located within a residential property of De Hoop.